MorrisMA/M65C02A/README.md

 General Description
 -------------------

-This project provides a synthesizable enhanced version of the 6502/65C02 processor core.
-The M65C02A soft-core processor implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors as exemplified by the instruction sets of the Rockwell R65C02, CMD/GTE G65SC02, and WDC W65C02S.
+This project provides a synthesizable, enhanced 6502/65C02 processor core.
+The M65C02A processor core implements the 6502/65C02 instruction set architecture (ISA) exemplified by the Rockwell R65C02, CMD/GTE G65SC02, and WDC W65C02S.
 The instruction set is defined by a microprogram consisting of a variable and a fixed component.
 The exact instruction set implemented is dependent on the version of the microprogram selected for an implementation.
 The timing